tblakex01/github-backup/README.md

 - Generation of IaC for a CI/CD pipeline (CloudFormation, CodePipeline and CodeBuild)
 - Deploying the IaC using the AWS Python SDK  (boto3)
 - Deploying code to GitHub using the GitHub API.
-- Creation of a GitHub README.md.
+- Creation of a GitHub documents i.e. README.md.
+- Configuring AWS Security Services i.e. Macie, Security Hub, Config.

 ## Donation Button